Bolton Point

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Bolton Point has 18 active public transport stops, all of which are bus stops.
-These stops are served by 31 different routes that together facilitate 488 weekly passenger trips.
-The transport accessibility in Bolton Point is rated as excellent, with residents on average located just 149 meters from the nearest transport stop.
+These stops are served by a total of 31 different routes, offering 488 weekly passenger trips combined.
+The area's transport accessibility is rated as excellent, with residents living an average of 149 meters from the nearest stop.
+Most residents commute outwards daily, and cars remain the primary mode of transportation at 96%.
+On average, there are 1.3 vehicles per dwelling in Bolton Point, which is lower than the regional average.
+According to the 2021 Census, 18.1% of residents work from home, a figure that may have been influenced by COVID-19 conditions.

 Frequently Asked Questions - Transport